TutorsPlus logo

 This also means understanding the question itself.
 Have you heard of the phrase “command terms”?
 These terms tell you what an examiner is looking for in your answers.

 Before attempting to answer, you really need to read the WHOLE question.
 In this case, you will be able to identify the command term.
-If you’re still not quite sure what they are, look up in your Biology syllabus or course specification.
+If you’re still not quite sure what they are, look them up in your Biology syllabus or course specification.

 Wrap Your Head Around Key Biology Concepts